thg303/react-form-ali/README.md

   <FormError field='my.field' />
 )
 ```
+###{ AddErrors }
+- Displays an error message for the given field
+- Will only display errors after submit form

 ### { FormField }
 - A low-level react component that can be used anywhere within a form to expose the api for any field.